Quantum tomography explains quantum mechanics: The quantum measurement process

-A theoretical description of general quantum measurements was introduced in 1970 by \sca{Davies \& Lewis} \cite{DavL}, 45 years after Heisenberg's 1925 paper initiating modern quantum physics.
-A very readable account was given 4 years later by \sca{Ali \& Emch} \cite{AliE.meas} in terms of \bfi{positive operator valued measures} (\bfi{POVM}s).
-Since this paper appeared, another 45 years passed.
+In 1925, Heisenberg's paper initiating modern quantum physics appeared.
+It took almost 50 years before a theoretical description of general quantum measurements was introduced in 1970 by \sca{Davies \& Lewis} \cite{DavL}.
+4 years later, a very readable account was given by \sca{Ali \& Emch} \cite{AliE.meas} in terms of \bfi{positive operator valued measures} (\bfi{POVM}s).
+Since the latter paper appeared, another 50 years passed.

 These general measurement schemes are based on the concept of a \bfi{discrete quantum measure}\footnote{ This notion has no connection with quantum measures defined as measures on the lattice of orthogonal projections of a Hilbert space as discussed, e.g., in \sca{Hamhalter} \cite{Ham}.
 These measures have no connection to most realistic quantum measurements. } (also called a \bfi{discrete resolution of the identity}), a family of finitely many Hermitian positive semidefinite operators $P_k$ on a Hilbert space summing to 1,

 This straightforward generalization of the concept of a discrete probability measure, given by a family of finitely many nonnegative numbers $p_k$ (probabilities) summing to 1, is a simplified version of a discrete POVM; for the precise relation of these concepts see Subsection \ref{ss.tomoMeas}.
 Quantum measures (in the form of POVMs) were soon found useful for concrete applications to the calibration of quantum systems (\sca{Helstrom} \cite{Hel}).
 For a fairly concise, POVM-based exposition of the foundations of quantum mechanics see, e.g., \sca{Englert} \cite{Eng}.
 A short, more substantive history can be found in \sca{Brandt} \cite{Bra}.
 Books discussing measurements in terms of quantum measures include \sca{Busch} et al. \cite{BusLM,BusGL,BusL2,BusLPY}, \sca{de Muynck} \cite{deMuy2002}, \sca{Holevo} \cite{Hol1982,Hol2001,Hol2012}, \sca{Nielsen \& Chuang} \cite{NieC} and \sca{Peres} \cite{Peres}.